kirtick28/SparkStock-Pro-Inventory-ERP/README.md

 ## 🤝 Contributing

-We welcome contributions to enhance **Final-Crackers**!
+We welcome contributions to enhance **SparkStock Pro**!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch: